volta-cli/rfcs/text/0000-volta-run.md

 ## Additional Package Managers

 Currently, the only package manager that we support specifying on its own is Yarn.
-However, there are plans to support `npm` in the near future and farther out, we may want to support others (e.g. `pnpm`, `entropic`, etc).
+However, there are plans to support customizing the `npm` version independently from the version installed by node in the near future and farther out, we may want to support others (e.g. `pnpm`, `entropic`, etc).
 For each aspect of the platform that we support, we'll need to accompanying flags to the `run` command that support specifying the version of that tool. (i.e. `--pnpm <version>` and `--no-pnpm`).

 # Critique
 [critique]: #critique